Sanded and Refinished Treadles

 All of the washers used as spacers required finishing on their unfinished side.
 Washers have a finished side with a rounded edge, and an unfinished, cut side.
 Virtually all of these had rough lips on the cut side.
 These were all sanded off, then that side of the washer was polished.
 They now glide easily and do not cut the wood against which they rest.
 Here’s a before and after, showing the lip, how to flat sand, and the polished product.
 Nice…

 I also cleaned the bars on which the heddles rest on each harness.
 I used 0000 Fine steel wool to do so.
 While these bars did not appear dirty, just think about the fine grime that settles over forty years.
-The difference before and after was incomprehensible.
+The difference before and after was tremendous.
 What appeared clean before became as slick as ice afterward.
 The heddles (inserted small eye) now move freely across the width of the shaft.
 Just imagine the added cumulative effort required to operate the lamms every time they move up and down if all of the heddles have even the slightest resistance to lateral movement on them!

 Canvas tacks – Cut tacks are stamped out of a sheet of steel.
 The result is a square shank and head.
 This quality alone makes it both a stronger fastener in and of itself than a round nail, as well as able to grab more pitch on both the wood into which it is driven as well as the cloth/leather/reed that it is trying to hold.
 The process of cutting a product from stock can produce an extremely sharp point.
 Traditionally finished with a barbed end, when coupled with its sharpness (think of how sharp a sliver of steel is), these characteristics allowed for easier insertion of the tack by hand.
 This mostly was done in order to allow precise alignment of the tack, which was necessary for both strength in its given application as well as for having an aesthetically pleasing, precisely aligned row of fasteners.
 The barbed end also allowed for more easily clinching the end in tasks such as leatherwork or basketry.
 A tack which stood upright by itself was also a real finger-saver, something you know if you have ever tried to start a small nail by when using a hammer, even though tack hammers were traditionally smaller in size and weight.
 The traditional blue colour of cut tacks is produced by heat treating them, which is done after cutting and cleaning.
 This heating both allows them to blend more easily with coloured upholstery, as well as to produce a ‘stickier’ product by opening the pours of the steel, allowing them to grab better.
 For anyone who has ever tried to removed them, they are the devil to get out!
 They will rust if exposed to moisture.